refp16/refp16.github.io/_posts/2013-10-15-stata-and-the-bysort-command.md

 we would get the same correct result.
 But this code is not general since it is only by chance that _diff_ is already sorted in ascending order.
-If we were to apply this in a realistic setting, we would almost surely end up with undesired consequences.
+If we were to apply this in a realistic setting, we could end up with undesired consequences.

 Finally, we could try